CDCgov/MaRS/docs/index.md

 This step uses a real time PCR assay, [PET-PCR](https://journals.plos.org/plosone/article/authors?id=10.1371/journal.pone.0179178),  to assess the quality and quantity of starting DNA material.
 The readout includes an estimation of _all_ DNA in the sample, host and parasite.

 - **NOTE:** This assay is used to identify which samples should be included and/or excluded for downstream procedures.
 Any sample with a CT value greater than 34, should be excluded.
 We recommend grouping all samples with a CT > 34 and performing separate amplicon PCRs and electrophoresis for these samples.
 If the electrophoresis yields positive results (e.g. positive and clear bands on gel) you may procced with downstream procedures.
-Samples with a CT > 34 have either very low and/or no parasite DNA.
+Samples with a CT > 34 have lower  parasite DNA and subsequent gene amplification success rates are variable.

 **Consumables**